Continuous-Time Random Walk with multi-step memory: An application to market dynamics: Concluding remarks

 \section{Concluding remarks}

-In the present paper we developed the version of the CTRW formalism which contains dependence between three consecutive jumps of the process or memory over two steps backward.
-Till now, only one step backward memory was considered analytically.
-This dependence was studied in the present paper independently on whether the correlations in the system exist or not, which strongly extends the capability of the CTRW formalism.
-This suggests that several known results could be improved if one step backward memory model used, would be changed by two step backward memory model.
+Hithertoo, only one step backward memory was considered analytically.
+In the present paper we developed the version of the CTRW formalism which contains memory over two steps backward or dependence between three consecutive jumps of the process.
+This extended dependence was studied, herein, independently on whether the second order correlations in the system exist or not, which significantly extends the capability of the CTRW formalism.
+Such an approach suggests that several already existing results could be improved if one step backward memory model used there, would be changed by two step backward memory model.

-Although our approach is sufficiently generic, we specified it, under the influence of empirical histograms considered in the paper (cf. plots in Fig. \ref{two:f:dx1dx3}), only for the case of vanishing event time autocorrelation function $c(2)$ (cf. Tab. \ref{tab:12}).
-The main achievement of our work is Expression \refe{eq:Q} for the propagator which is a significant extension of that from our previous paper (Eq.
-(17) in Ref. \cite{gubiec2}).
-However, this new expression is driven by the same number of parameters as the previous one.
-By using propagator \refe{eq:Q} we obtained the velocity autocorrelation of the process which was compared with its empirical counterpart (cf. plot in Fig. \ref{two:f:autocorr}).
-The way to determine all parameters is the same in both models.
-Hence, the comparison mentioned above is not a fit as no free parameters were left in corresponding formula \refe{two:Ctwoexp}.

-The present model significantly improved the agreement with empirical data in comparison with predictions of our previous one-step memory model.
+There are two results which can be considered as an achievement of our work: \begin{itemize} \item[(i)] the derivation of the analitycal closed formula for the propagator containing the two-step memory (cf. Eq. \refe{rown:Pks}), which is a significant extension of the corresponding one from our previous paper (cf. Eq.
+(17) in Ref. \cite{gubiec2}), without increasing the number of free parameters and functions, \item[(ii)] the conjugtion which enabled derivation of the velocity autocorrelation function containing infinite many step memory, keeping the model still analytically solvable -- the solution is even simpler than for those with finite-step memory. \end{itemize}

+By using propagator \refe{rown:Pks} we obtained the velocity autocorrelation of the process which was compared with its empirical counterpart (analogously as it was performed in \cite{gubiec2}, cf. plot in Fig. \ref{two:f:autocorr} in the present paper) strongly improving the agreement.

+The approach presented in this work brings a new approach to random walks with memory, because shows that even in the case of a finite diffusion coefficient the dependence through infinitely many steps play an important role in the CTRW formalism, making the VAF much more realistic.
+However, still presence of a distinct deficit of correlations suggest that perhaps dependence between interevent times should be somehow coupled with a multi-step memory -- this is still a challenge.